siddhuwarrier/logspec/README.md

 our logs, and do not pay any attention to it until we start looking at the production logs and find that it gives us very little information of value.

-As a result, it makes sense for us to treat our logs as a first class feature and test it.
+As a result, it makes sense for us to treat our logs as a first class feature and test it. `logspec` helps you do just that.

+## Build

+`logspec` should soon be found on Maven Central.
+But if you want to build it yourself, clone the Git repository and
+execute:

+        mvn install -Dskip.gpg=true

+from the project's root directory.

+## Supported Scala versions

+The only Scala major version `logspec` supports at the time of writing is `2.11`.

 ## Usage